ULHT-SME/project1/README.md

 **Remember:** A simple app that works perfectly is better than a complex app that crashes.
 Start with the fundamentals, get them right, then add polish.

 ---

-*"The best way to predict the future is to invent it." – Alan Kay*

 **Happy Coding! 🚀**